 To reduce our carbon footprint while we make that transition, we’re running our fixed-route diesel buses on renewable diesel.
 The cleaner-burning fuel lowered the greenhouse gas emissions from our bus fleet by about 61% compared to the biodiesel blend we had been using.
 As Oregon’s largest consumer of diesel, we’re leading the state’s transportation industry toward a cleaner air future.

 Making Transit More Sustainable

-Bioswales filter and slow stormwater runoff, and the innovative eco-track project at the SW Lincoln/3rd Ave MAX Station provides a vegetated trackway that reduces runoff and flooding.
+For more than a decade, we’ve been building sustainable elements into our transit projects, like bioswales to filter and slow stormwater runoff.
+At the SW Lincoln/3rd Ave MAX Station, our innovative eco-track provides a vegetated trackway that reduces runoff and flooding.

 The solar panel array near Portland State University — the largest in Downtown Portland — generates 64,000 kilowatt hours of electricity and saves tons of CO2 every year.
 We’ve also installed solar panels on Orange Line shelters.